hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/_docs/affiliated_products_generator.md

 3. **Mocking `logger`:** The `mock_logger` fixture correctly mocks the `logger` object, avoiding actual logging to the console during testing.

 4. **Comprehensive test cases:** Tests are added to cover various scenarios, including valid inputs, no affiliate links found, and the case where no product data is returned by the `retrieve_product_details` function.
-These tests demonstrate a much more robust testing strategy.
+These tests demonStarte a much more robust testing Startegy.

 5. **Clearer Test Names:** Test names are more descriptive, making the purpose of each test readily apparent.